 This disease will affect mainly lacrimal gland and its ducts causing dry eye and also these abnormal antibodies will act against salivary glands causing dry mouth and lips.
 It can be divided into primary Sjogrens syndrome with no defined connective tissue diseases and secondary Sjogrens disease which is associated with known connective tissue diseases most commonly Rheumatoid arthritis.

 Other connective tissue diseases can be associated with secondary form are Systemic Lupus Erythematosus, Polyarteritis, Wegener's granulomatosis, diabetic disease, thyroid diseases and many other connective tissue diseases.

 Symptoms of this disease are dry eye symptoms, dry mouth symptoms which include dry mouth (xerostamia ), dry lips, mouth sores and swelling, swallowing difficulties, dental decay and gum diseases and parotid infections with stones formation.
 Other symptoms which are specific for associated connective tissue diseases.

 Diagnosis of Sjogrens syndrome includes:

+1- Abnormal Schirmer's test.
 This test is used to diagnosis dry eye.
-It will measure aqueous layer deficiency.
+It measures aqueous layer deficiency.
 This test involves measuring the amount of wetting of a special strip paper.
 This strip is inserted between the eye globe and lower eyelid for few minutes and the amount of wetting is measured.

 2- Abnormality in salivary gland uptake and flow which can be measured by salivary sialography and scintigraphy.